Sagada

-Sagada is famous for its hanging coffins.
+The town is famous for its hanging coffins.
 This is a traditional way of burying people that is still utilized.
 The elderly carve their own coffins out of hollowed logs.
 If they are too weak or ill, their families prepare their coffins instead.
 The dead are placed inside their coffins (sometimes breaking their bones in the process of fitting them in), and the coffins are brought to a cave for burial.
-The Sagada people have been practicing such burials for over 2,000 years however not everyone is qualified to be buried this way; among other things, one had to have been married and had grandchildren.
+The Sagada people have been practicing such burials for over 2,000 years, however, not everyone is qualified to be buried this way; among other things, one had to have been married and had grandchildren.

 Popular activities include trekking, exploring both caves and waterfalls, spelunking, bonfires, picnics, rappelling, visiting historical sites, nature hikes, and participating in tribal celebrations.
 Guides can be found upon registration at the tourist-office in Sagada Proper (the main town) for a small fee.
 Most of the guides are natives, also known as Kankanaey.